EUROPE MARKETS: European Stocks Pull Back After Biggest Rally In 2 Months

 Read:July 4th: Which markets are closed? (http://www.marketwatch.com/story/july-4th-which-markets-are-closed-2017-06-30)

 North Korea tensions: The pullback on Tuesday came as investors assessed the latest developments in North Korea.
-State media claimed the country has successfully test-launched an intercontinental ballistic missile, an advance in its attempt to threaten the U.S. with a nuclear weapon.
+State media claimed the country has successfully test-launched an intercontinental ballistic missile (http://www.marketwatch.com/story/north-korea-claims-successful-test-firing-of-an-icbm-2017-07-04), an advance in its attempt to threaten the U.S. with a nuclear weapon.

 Continue Reading Below